 4. Do Take Into Account Your Kids’ Learning Styles

-On the other hand, understanding the ways in which your children learn best is paramount to teaching them well.
-If you haven’t spent a lot of time at home with them already, you’ll need to give yourself an experimentation period where you can try out lots of different things and see what clicks for them.
+On the other hand, understanding the ways your children learn best is paramount to teaching them well.
+If you haven’t spent a lot of time at home with them already, you’ll need to give yourself an experimentation period where you can try out different things and see what clicks for them.
 Ideally, this will happen before you invest a whack load of money in a homeschool curriculum.